Parag Khanna: TED

 Khanna has participated in multiple TED conferences.
 In 2009 he gave a keynote talk at TED Global in Oxford, England on "Invisible Maps."
 He was also a guest host of TED Global 2012, held in Edinburgh, Scotland, whose theme was "Radical Openness."
 He curated a session of speakers on the theme of "The Upside of Transparency" including Sanjay Pradhan, Beth Noveck, Heather Brooke, Marc Goodman and Deyan Sudjic.
 In 2016, he spoke at the main TED conference held in Vancouver, Canada, on "how megacities are changing the map of the world."

 Awards

 Khanna was awarded the OECD Future Leaders Prize in 2002.
 In 2008, he was named one of Esquire's "75 Most Influential People of the 21st Century", and featured in Wired magazine's "Smart List".
-He has been honored as a Young Global Leader of the World Economic Forum and currently serves on the WEF's Global Agenda Council on Geo-economics and advisory board of its Future of Urban Development Initiative.
 He has received research grants from the United Nations Foundation, Smith Richardson Foundation, and Ford Foundation.
 He is a fellow of the Royal Geographical Society.